About Me

 Abstract: We experimentally show that complexity shapes strategy selection in infinitely repeated prisoner's dilemmas in several fundamental ways.
 Our subjects choose from a menu of pre-set strategies and we vary whether they have to (i) implement their chosen strategies themselves, (ii) compute the payoff consequences of those strategies and whether they (iii) face uncertainty about the strategy of their counterpart.
 We find that subjects (i) show a strong aversion to implementing algorithmically complex strategies, and moreover (ii) use strategic simplicity as coordination devices (focal points), particularly when faced with the computationally complex task of inferring the payoff consequences of strategies.

-Too Much Information [revising] (with Ryan Oprea and Sevgi Yuksel) - 2023 (earlier version)
+Too Much Information [revising] (with Ryan Oprea and Sevgi Yuksel)

-The Errors Behind Being Persuaded [soon] (with Sen Geng)
+The Errors behind Being Persuaded [soon] (with Sen Geng)

 Preference for Sample Features and Belief Updating [preliminary draft available] (with ChienHsun Lin, Jing Zhou and Ravi Vora)